chromeos/chromeos.dev/pages/en/web/desktop-progressive-web-apps.md

 ### A note on working offline

 There are plenty of discoverability, usability, and capability advantages simply by making your app installable.
 Making your PWA installable does _not_ mean your whole experience must work offline.
-In order for an installed app to feel native, though, it should have some form of offline functionality.
+In order for an installed app to feel like a compiled app, though, it should have some form of offline functionality.
 A basic custom offline page is enough to get started; users expect that installed apps don’t crash when connection status changes.
-Just as a native app never shows a blank page when it is offline, PWAs should never show the browser default offline page.
+Just as a compiled app never shows a blank page when it is offline, PWAs should never show the browser default offline page.
 Custom offline pages can range from a message letting the user know they need a connection to a game to let them pass the time until they’re connected again.
-Providing this custom offline experience for uncached pages or features that require a connection helps to bridge the native-web user experience app gap.
+Providing this custom offline experience for uncached pages or features that require a connection helps to bridge the compiled-web user experience app gap.

 You can create a simple offline page during a service worker’s `install` event by precaching the desired page for later use and responding with it if a user is offline.
 You can follow our [custom offline page sample](https://googlechrome.github.io/samples/service-worker/custom-offline-page/) to see an example of this in action and learn how to implement it yourself.